usmanakram/practice/JS/codewithmosh.com/Object-orientedProgrammingInJavaScript/notes/notes.md

 If we want to have a large number of objects of Circle in the memory, we are going to waste a lot of memory by keeping copies of all these methods.

-Question: So what's the solution ?
+Question: So what's the solution?
 Answer: prototypical inheritance

 ```javascript